SkoolNotes/Taproot/2020ISOS101/KBRobustness.md

 Starts with quote about how philosophy should emulate the scientific method.

 This is incorrect.
 Philosiphy is about building a logical framework of understanding.
 Science is about finding things out about the real world through experimentation.
-These two subjects and aproches are **fundementally** incompatible.
+These two subjects and aproches are **fundementally** incompatible (Godel's theory, perception bias,